aprs434/aprs434.github.io/README.md

 ## Opportunities to Reduce Power Consumption

 1. OLED displays have a limited life span and consume quite a bit of power.
 An OLED screen and its driver can be put to sleep when the tracker is idle.
 The same holds true for the LoRa radio module and the ESP32.
 This needs to be investigated.
-2. A GPS module is also a power hog.
+2. GPS modules are also power hogs.
+It may be conceivable to use the WLAN receiver aboard an ESP32 for localisation, whereby the three strongest WLAN SSIDs are transmitted to the i‑gate.

 ## Messaging Pager
-Up to now, APRS has been considered mainly as a localisation technology.
+Up to now, APRS has been unduly considered to be predominantly a one-way localisation technology.
+This happened to the point that many mistakenly think the "P" in the acronym APRS stands for "position."